-Louis de Montfort's life is inseparable from his efforts to promote genuine devotion to Mary, the mother of Jesus and mother of the church.
-Totus tuus ("I am all yours.") was Louis's personal motto; Karol Wojtyla (Pope John Paul II) chose it as his episcopal motto.
+Louis de Montfort is one of the most prominent promoters of Marian devotion.
+Totus tuus ("I am all yours.") was Louis's personal motto; Karol Wojtyla (Pope St. John Paul II) chose it as his episcopal motto.

 Born to a poor family in 1673 in the Breton village of Montfort, as an adult, Louis identified himself by the place of his baptism instead of his family name, Grignion.
 After being educated by the Jesuits and the Sulpicians, he was ordained as a diocesan priest in 1700.

 He preached parish missions throughout western France, walking from city to city.
 His years of ministering to the poor prompted him to travel and live very simply, sometimes getting him into trouble with church authorities.
 In his preaching, which attracted thousands of people back to the faith, Father Louis recommended frequent, even daily, Holy Communion (not the custom then!) and imitation of the Virgin Mary's ongoing acceptance of God's will for her life.

 Louis founded the Missionaries of the Company of Mary (for priests and brothers) and the Daughters of Wisdom, who cared especially for the sick.
 His book, True Devotion to the Blessed Virgin, has become a classic explanation of Marian devotion.
 He also wrote The Secret of the Rosary, which is the first work to describe the method by which the Rosary is prayed today.
 Louis died in Saint-Laurent-sur-Sevre, where a basilica has been erected in his honor.
 He was canonized in 1947.

 A Few of My Favorite St. St. Louis de Montfort Quotes